kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * This year, I moved to using a bunch of my own self-hosted services.
 I keep a repository of Dockerfiles, Docker Compose files, etc. in a Git repository on [Codeberg](https://codeberg.org/keb/elster), which I clone and use across a VPS and my Raspberry Pi.

+* My updates to the [Mithril.js Installation document](https://mithril.js.org/installation.html) were finally merged.
+This was a source of pain for several years as the instructions were outdated, referencing an old version of Webpack which led to numerous confused users entering the Mithril.js chat asking for clarification.
+Along with the doc updates, I created templates for [esbuild](https://github.com/kevinfiol/mithril-esbuild-starter) and [rollup](https://github.com/kevinfiol/mithril-rollup-starter).

 * [https://codeberg.org/keb/cf-pages-cli](https://codeberg.org/keb/cf-pages-cli) - I wanted to deploy some sites to Cloudflare Pages, but found Cloudflare's Wrangler CLI to be absurdly large and complicated for just deploying static sites. `cf-pages-cli` rewrites parts of Wrangler while vendoring in [globrex](https://github.com/terkelg/globrex).
 The result is a smaller and more focused CLI tool for deploying to Cloudflare Pages, and I've been happy that it's been working great for 9 months now.

 * [https://github.com/keb/brrrrrrrrrrr](https://github.com/keb/brrrrrrrrrrr) - a fork of a firmware that simply boots into Retroarch for the RG Arc, running the RK3356 chip.
 It's a minimal but fast solution to playing retro games on the go.